danielsuss/hexacordia/content/Chapters/Chapter 3 - The Dangling Tradesman.md

 ![[Pasted image 20240423003101.png]]
 ```
 Hoagle:
 	Ahhhh here we are!
-He runs up to the door, and knocks on it.
 ```
+[[Hoagle]] runs up to the door, and knocks on it.
 An elderly woman opens the door, revealing the warm welcoming interior of the cabin.
 ![[Pasted image 20240423003243.png]]
 ```
 Hoagle: